Certificate Examinations in Polish as a Foreign Language: Assessment

 Each marker can give a maximum 20 points, and hence the maximum points for the examinations are 200.

 While the marking criteria in Part A, B and C are relatively objective, the marking for writing and oral expression is more subjective.
 Unavoidable though it is, subjectivity in these sub-tests is limited by the standardization of assessment criteria, double rating and training of examiners.

 Examination marks are awarded according to the following scale:

 Failed candidates may re-take the examination at the same level after one year.
 Or, if they find it appropriate, they may launch an appeal to the Commission.
 Upon the candidate’s request the President of the Commission may allow him to review, in his presence, relevant sub-tests assessed by the examination board.

 Certificate

 After six weeks of the examination, the candidates would receive notification about their results.
-For those who have passed, they would need to pay an extra €20 for the certificate, and the Commission would issue the certificate upon receiving the payment.
+Those who have passed need to pay an extra €20 for the certificate, and the Commission would issue the certificate upon receiving the payment.
 Candidates would receive their certificate by registered mail.

 The certificate is with supplement in English with a detailed description of the results.